Supermagnum/Hulder/README.md

 The blend files are located at: https://www.dropbox.com/s/o0pb235j5xe7oed/Hulder-cloth.blend?dl=0

-It has some issues,- the riging needs to have its weight painting checked.
+It has some issues,- the rigging needs to have its weight painting checked.
 I have tried to get the hair to work,- but it clips into the model and causes issues.
-The clothing should aslo been looked at.
+The clothing should also been looked at.

 image: ![Image](https://github.com/Supermagnum/Hulder/blob/main/hulder.png)
 Image from public domain, Theodor Kittelsen